akesterson/basic/README.md

 * `GOSUB n`: Go to line n in the program and return here when `RETURN` is found
 * `IF (comparison) THEN (statement) [ELSE (statement)]` : Conditional branching
 * `INPUT "PROMPT STRING" VARIABLE`: Read input from the user and store it in the named variable
+* `LABEL IDENTIFIER`: Place a label at the current line number.
+Labels are constant integer identifiers that can be used in expressions like variables (including GOTO) but which cannot be assigned to.
+Labels do not have a type suffix (`$`, `#` or `%`).
 * `LIST [n-n]`: List all or a portion of the lines in the current program
   * `LIST`: List all lines
   * `LIST n-n`: List lines between `n` and `n` (inclusive)